Tuition and Fees

 Course Material Fees

 These fees are required of some classes in which a relatively large portion of instructional costs is due to the necessary use of consumable resources.
-The fee is noted in the fee column after the course listing in the Schedule of Classes.
-The fee is automatically assessed.
+The fee is automatically assessed; a fee card is not required.
 The fee may be canceled when a course is officially dropped within the tuition and fee cancellation period specified in each semester’s term calendar.
 For additional information, contact the Department offering the course.
 Courses listed as having special fees require payment of the fee in addition to the tuition.

 Examination Fee for Credit by Examination